András Pándy: Ágnes's confession

-In November 1997, Ágnes herself was arrested by the police, and a few days later confessed to participating with her father in most of the murders of her disappeared relatives.
+In November 1997, Ágnes herself was arrested by the police, and a few days later confessed to participating with her father in most of the murders of her missing relatives.
 According to Ágnes, she was solely responsible for the murder of her mother Ilona, and took part in the murders of Dániel, Zoltán, Edit and Andrea, but was not involved in (and possibly unaware of) Tünde's death.
 It is believed that the killing of Tünde was the only murder Pándy had committed without Ágnes's assistance.
 The modus operandi presented by Ágnes was, in at least two cases, murder by a handgun, and head trauma caused by a sledgehammer.
 The corpses were dismembered, partly dissolved in a bath filled with Liquid-Plumr in the basement, and then the remaining parts were taken to a local abattoir in Anderlecht for disposal.

 Trial and sentencing

 Pándy had denied the charges, but largely due to Ágnes's testimony and assistance, enough evidence was gathered to convict him.
-In court, Pándy dismissed the proceedings as a "witch trial" against him, and told the jury that the allegedly dead were still alive and he is "in contact with them through angels."
+In court, Pándy dismissed the proceedings as a "witch trial" against him, and told the jury that the alleged dead were still alive and that he was "in contact with them through angels."
 When asked why the missing family members could not be traced in four years of searching, Pándy replied: "It is up to justice to prove they are dead.
 When I'm free again, they will come and visit me."
 On March 6, 2002, a Belgian court convicted Pándy for the murder of six family members, attempted murder, and rape of three daughters.
-Pándy was sentenced to life imprisonment without parole, and housed in Leuven Centraal prison before was moved to a prison in Bruges due to health reasons.
+Pándy was sentenced to life imprisonment without parole, and housed in Leuven Centraal prison before being moved to a prison in Bruges for health reasons.
 In 2007 when he turned 80, prison authorities had considered re-housing him in a retirement home.

 Ágnes Pándy, now 44 years old, received a 21-year sentence for being an accomplice in five murders and one attempted murder.
 Prosecutors had requested a 29-year sentence for Ágnes, but her lawyers pushed for leniency, saying Ágnes had been under the "overwhelming irresistible spell" of a father who was raping her and coerced her into collaborating in the killings of her mother and siblings. Ágnes said in her closing statement: "I had no way out.
-I was completely in his grip."
+I was completely in his grip".

 András Pándy died on 23 December 2013, from natural causes in the Bruges prison infirmary.